 To analyze the Bayes optimal performance, we use the replica method from statistical mechanics.
 The result reveals how the MMSE depends on the parameters, as well as the existence of phase transitions connected to the computational difficulty of the posterior or the fundamental estimation limit.
 In addition, we invent an efficient algorithm computing the posterior average based on the framework of generalized approximate message passing (G-AMP)~\cite{rangan2011generalized}; the associated state evolution (SE) equations are derived and checked to be consistent with the replica result.
 Numerical experiments on finite-size systems based on G-AMP are also conducted, showing the consistency with the SE/replica predictions.

-The consistency of the numerical experiments with the theoretical predictions suggest that our findings are exact in the limit we are currently considering, and, to the best of our knowledge, this is the first result of such precise asymptotics for tensor/matrix factorization where the rank is not $O(1)$ and based on significantly sparse measurements of the tensor.
-This becomes possible by assuming the dense limit which allows intricate correlations between variables to be ignored.
+The consistency of the numerical experiments with the theoretical predictions suggest that our findings are exact in the limit we are currently considering, and, to the best of our knowledge, this is the first result of such precise asymptotics for tensor/matrix factorization and completion where the rank is not $O(1)$ and based on significantly sparse measurements of the tensor.
+This becomes possible by assuming the dense limit, which allows intricate correlations between variables to be ignored.
+Actually, the replica theory we develop employs a cumulant expansion to study the effects of interaction between microscopic variables.
+The systematic treatment of the interactions allows us to avoid blind usage of the Gaussian ansatz, which we find to fail in some fully connected systems.
+The latter includes the matrix factorization problem ($p=2$) of the full-rank $M=N$ case.
 This is an important technical consequence of this paper.

 The remainder of this paper is organized as follows.
 In the next section, we provide a detailed formulation of our problem setting.
 Sec. \ref{sec-replica} explains the analysis using the replica method: we here elaborate how higher-order correlations among variables can be neglected under the dense limit.
 In sec.~\ref{sec-mp}, the algorithm based on G-AMP and the associated SE equations are derived.
 In sec.~\ref{sec-result}, we examine some specific parameter settings and observe the behavior of the MSE, phase transitions, and the performance of the G-AMP algorithm.
 Sec.~\ref{sec-conclusion} concludes the paper with some remarks.